EuroTeQ Collider winter semester 22/23

 Introduction

 Sustainability is the megatrend of the 21st century.
-At the moment, it is mainly ecological aspects that are being discussed, such as combating climate change and adapting to it.In this context, the federal government is pushing the expansion of renewable energies.
+Currently, the primary focus is on ecological aspects, including combating climate change and adapting to its effects.
+In this context, the federal government is promoting the expansion of renewable energy sources.

 Problem Definition

-One aspect that has not been sufficiently discussed so far is the recycling of renewable energies.This is a big topic that few people have talked about so far, because renewable energies are to be built as much as possible for the time being -come what may.
+One aspect that has not been sufficiently discussed so far is the recycling of renewable energies.
+This is a significant topic that few people have discussed so far, as renewable energies are being built as much as possible for the time being, come what may.

 What is the Waste Challenge?

-• How are these products disposed of so far?
-How can they be disposed ofmore sustainably?
+- How are these products disposed of so far?
+How can they be disposed of more sustainably?

-• How high is the risk of associated environmental damage?How can circular processes be set up around the recycling of renewable energies?
+- How high is the risk of associated environmental damage?
+How can circular processes be set up around the recycling of renewable energies?

 Who is behind this challenge?

 BayernLB is a top commercial bank in Germany and has established itself as a streamlined bank for promising sectors of the German economy.
-The BayernLB Group is one the country’s top property financiers andasset managers.
+The BayernLB Group is one of the country’s top property financiers and asset managers.
 Through its Real Estate division, a core business area, the Bank finances property in all asset classes.
 BayernLB is there for its real estate customers, both in Germany and elsewhere in Europe.

-BayernLB is also very active in the field of renewable energies:BayernLB has been supporting the energy turnaround for more than 15 years by financing solar and wind parks.
+BayernLB is also actively involved in the field of renewable energies.
+For over 15 years, BayernLB has supported the energy transition by financing solar and wind parks.
 In 150 transactions, EUR 7.5 billion in investment volume and 4.4 GW of installed capacity were represented worldwide.
 The electricity produced corresponds to the annual consumption of 2.4 million households.
 This avoids CO2 emissions of 3.9 million tonnes per year.

 Desired Impact